When I first switched-up from the

 and let me get on with my own

-business; which was mostly its own sad
+which was mostly figuring out

-everything should go
+where everything should go

 in a building not designed for

-people with so much stuff;
+people with so much stuff—

-all these crates of books on meaning and being, appliances
+all these crates of books

-to traveling my life solo.
+to living my life alone.